-The reason that dry steamers are so effective is two-fold.
-First, steam can be used to treat pretty much any area and any material.
-You can’t really throw your mattress or carpet into the washing machine, but you can use a dry steamer on them.
-Secondly, bed bugs, like most other insects, simply can’t live when exposed to certain temperatures.
+Bed bugs, like most other insects, simply can’t live when exposed to certain temperatures.
 As explained below, one of the primary things you need to consider when buying and using a dry steamer is to make sure that the steam is hot enough.
-Presuming that it is, any bed bugs (and their eggs) with which the steam comes into contact will be killed almost immediately
+Presuming that it is, any bed bugs (and their eggs) with which the steam comes into contact will be killed almost immediately.

 Still on the topic of temperature, assuming that you’ve gotten a steamer that is hot enough, you now need to make sure that you use it correctly.
 In terms of bed bugs, this means that the tip of the steamer needs to be held very close to whatever you are steaming, and you need to move very very slowly.
 One way to do this is to place a towel or thin cloth over the head of the dry steamer.
 This will make the steamer hotter and will also make sure that the force of the steam is not such that the bed bugs are simply blown to another location.

-Thouroughness.
 You might be asking why we even feel the need to reiterate this point, but you absolutely must be thorough when using a dry steamer.
 This means going very very slowly along any surface that you are steaming (as mentioned above), but it also means that you need to pay special attention to crevices and cracks.
 In addition, you need to steam everything (carpet, bed, sofa, etc.) in the same session, since bed bugs are capable of migration.
 We are not exaggerating when we tell you that dry steaming a small room can easily take at least 5 hours.
 This is going to be time intensive work, but it will kill the bed bugs!

 Dry Steam is an oxymoron and is not technically correct.
-Anything you steam is going to be at least damp.
+Anything the steam touches is going to be at least damp.
 For this reason, you need to make sure that you have plenty of ventilation in any room that you dry steam.
 Bringing in a few fans to dry things after the steaming session can help.
 If not, you run the risk of mold developing in any room in which you have used a dry steamer.

 Always wear a respirator while using a dry steamer (and we don’t mean one of those silly little masks that nurses where or a dust mask).
 Steam and heat can activate a variety of chemical residues, from pesticides or even paint.
 These are not the types of things that you want to be breathing in.